There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 Richard was the third son of Henry II.
 By the age of 16, he was leading his own army putting down rebellions in France.
 Although crowned King of England, Richard spent all but 6 months of his reign abroad, preferring to use the taxes from his kingdom to fund his various armies and military ventures.
 He was the leading Christian commander during the Third Crusade.
 On his way back from Palestine, Richard was captured and held for ransom.
 The amount paid for his safe return almost bankrupt the country.
 Richard died from an arrow-wound, far from the kingdom that he so rarely visited.
 He had no children.

 JOHN 1199 -1216

 John Lackland was the fourth child of Henry II.
 Short and fat, he was jealous of his dashing brother Richard I whom he succeeded.
 He was cruel, self-indulgent, selfish and avaricious, and the raising of punitive taxes united all the elements of society, clerical and lay, against him.
 The Pope excommunicated him.
 On 15th June 1215 at Runnymede the barons compelled John to sign Magna Carta, the Great Charter, which reinstated the rights of all his subjects.
-John died - from over-eating - a fugitive from all his enemies.
-He has been termed "the worst English king".
+John died – from dysentery – a fugitive from all his enemies.
+He has been termed “the worst English king”.

 HENRY III 1216 -1272

 Henry was 9 years old when he became king.
 Brought up by priests he became devoted to church, art and learning.
-He was a weak man, dominated by churchmen and easily influenced by his wife's French relations.
-In 1264 Henry was captured during the rebellion of barons led by Simon de Montfort and was forced to set up a 'Parlement' at Westminster, the start of the House of Commons.
+He was a weak man, dominated by churchmen and easily influenced by his wife’s French relations.
+In 1264 Henry was captured during the rebellion of barons led by Simon de Montfort and was forced to set up a ‘Parliament’ at Westminster, the start of the House of Commons.
 Henry was the greatest of all patrons of medieval architecture and ordered the rebuilding of Westminster Abbey in the Gothic style.

 Monarchs of England and Wales